top of page

 Cottonwood

-With 30 years under their belt, the band Cottonwood jumps into year 31 with their loyal fans in mind!
+With 32 years under their belt, the band Cottonwood continues to rock the valley!
 As a premier country band in New England, they strive to bring the crowd to their feet with some foot stompin country, some rock-n-roll classics and some amazing originals!

 Check out the website to find some behind-the-scenes stories, member bios, tons of photos, songs, videos, schedule and much more!